 Desserts are a part of Indian festival, aren’t they?
 No pooja or celebration is complete without traditional sweets.
 And when it comes to celebration, homemade ladoos make it to the top list.
 So, with Holi just a few days away, I am sharing with you all a perfect sweet dedicated to this festival- Gulkand Filled Rose Ladoo!!

 For all my readers, a quick heads up on what a Ladoo is?

-Ladoo is an Indian generic term used for ‘truffles’.
-I have grown up eating a variety of ladoos where the main ingredient is lightly toasted, flavored, and mixed with sugar/jaggery to achieve the end results.
+Ladoo is an Indian generic term used for ‘truffles.’
+I have grown up eating a variety of ladoos where the main ingredient is lightly toasted, flavored, and mixed with sugar/jaggery to achieve the results.
 There are endless flavor combinations with which you can prepare ladoos.

-The whole process of making these rich decadent ladoos are unbelievably easy and simple.
+The whole process of making these rich, decadent ladoos are unbelievably smooth and straightforward.

 I love to make Indian sweets the traditional way.
 But some days when I am running short on time, I prefer to choose the short-cut method.
 No matter what method I choose to make a recipe, its taste and texture are never compromised.

 And I have to admit; sweets made using the short-cuts taste equally delicious.
 Today’s recipe is a shortcut inspired by my Paneer burfi recipe.
 It’s

 - the easiest

 - and simple treat that’s a must-have for any festival.